8th Street Improvements

 Community-driven infrastructure improvements that support economic and neighborhood vitality.

 In 2020, CCDC constructed improvements on 8th Street between Bannock and State Streets, furthering the vision of 8th Street as a dynamic destination within Boise’s downtown core and a key north-south multi-modal corridor.
-The project improved pedestrian facilities, streetscapes and reconfigured the existing traffic lanes to calm automobile traffic and provide space for the low-stress bike infrastructure.
+The project improved pedestrian facilities and streetscapes and reconfigured the existing traffic lanes to calm automobile traffic and provide space for the low-stress bike infrastructure.
 During that previous project on 8th Street, the public emphasized the importance of continuing 8th Street’s bike network connectivity north of State Street.
-In response to the public’s desire, Boise City Council approved the adjustment of the Westside URD’s boundaries in late 2020 to include two additional blocks of 8th Street between State and Franklin Streets.
+In response to the public’s desire, Boise City Council approved adjusting the Westside URD’s boundaries in late 2020 to include two additional blocks of 8th Street between State and Franklin Streets.
 The URD expansion allows CCDC to assist with the desired connectivity and infrastructure improvements along North 8th Street.

 CCDC is partnering with ACHD to improve bike facilities between State and Union.
-CCDC will address improvements between State and Franklin and ACHD will implement improvements between Franklin and Union.
+CCDC will address improvements between State and Franklin, and ACHD will implement improvements between Franklin and Union.
 The CCDC Project will:

 - Provide low-stress bike facilities for north-south travel, including improvements to the crossing of State Street.
 The design of bike facilities between State and Franklin is intended to be cohesive with the design of bike facilities between Franklin and Union by ACHD.

-- Optimize the vehicle travel lane configuration for current and future anticipated traffic volumes
+- Optimize the vehicle travel lane configuration for current and future anticipated traffic volumes.

 - Preserve on-street parking capacity to the maximum extent possible.